 The Conference of Parties (COP) is a United Nations Climate Change Conference referred to as COP27.
 It is the 27th United Nations Climate Change Conference.
-This Conference will take place in Sharm El-sheikh in Egypt.
-It is the largest Climate Change Conference in the world.
-It will take place from the Sunday 6th to Friday 18th of November 2022.
+This Conference took place in Sharm El-sheikh in Egypt.
+It was the largest Climate Change Conference in the world.
+It took place from the Sunday 6th to Friday 18th of November 2022.

 Climate Change hazards are happening all over the world, so we are all affected or have been victims or even our relatives, friends, or our country have suffered or are suffering in one way or the other from Climate issues.
 Our values, our environmental values have something to do with these changes.

-Now we have an opportunity to reach out to the world through this conference.
-We need to pull the attention of the leaders, to turn towards us, get our ideas, see what we are going through and listen to our own part of the Climate story – even get our suggestions for possible solutions.
-This will encourage them to think of something positive to bring a change for the good of the humans and their possession.
+Now Living Values has an opportunity to reach out to the world through these conferences.
+We need to pull the attention of the leaders, to turn towards us, see the benefit of our LVE Approach, and even our suggestions for possible solutions.

 Living Values Education activities are taking place in all the continents of the world, Educating Individuals on Human and environmental values.

 Reflect for a moment on the world your heart longs for...

 How might the values of peace, love, respect, honesty, cooperation and freedom create a social fabric of harmony and change?